-Lighting is a key element to creating great portraits using a subtle single light or using multiple lights to create different styles and effects.
+Lighting is a key element to creating great photographs using a subtle single light source or using multiple light sources to create different styles and effects.

-You will be guided how to setup simple as well as complex lighting setups for portraits in a studio and on location using flash.
+You will be guided on how to find and setup simple lighting situations on location using natural light and flash.

-See how two photographers use lighting to build an image for a client and why it is such an important part of the process of creating a portrait.
+See how two photographers use lighting to build an image for a client and why it is such an important part of the process of making a photograph.

 Dates & Details

 Price: $50 ($40 members) (inc GST)

 4-5pm: Natual Light with Alex Vaughan

 5-6pm: Q&A over drinks/dinner (drinks/dinner not included)

 Location: Perry Lane, between 264 and 266 Oxford St, Paddington, NSW 2021